-Insights - what are they for and how do they work
+Insights what are they for and how do they work

 Insights are in:

-Each insight tile has a similar structure, it contains:
+Each insight tile has a similar structure.
+It contains:

-You may learn about behaviour that will inspire you to build other segments for your perfect audience.
+Understand your customer profile's behavior that matters to you across data sources better, which will improve your marketing strategies.
+You may learn about behavior that will inspire you to build other segments for your perfect audience.

 Most common use cases:

-- Measure campaign performance (eg. most common UTM source/medium/campaign that brings web visitors).
+- Measure campaign performance (e.g., most common UTM source/medium/campaign that brings web visitors).

 - Identify the most common devices/country/OS which help target.